OceanBioME/OceanBioME.jl/paper/paper.md

 We then add kelp (500 frond / m² in the top 50 m of water) in December of the 3ʳᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
 Figure made with `Makie` [@makie]. \label{fig2}](column_example.png)

-The biologically active particles built into OceanBioME are particularly useful for OCDR applications.
+The biologically active particles built into ``OceanBioME.jl`` are particularly useful for OCDR applications.
 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.
 Biologically active particles can be used to track carbon from a particular source while accounting for interactions with its surroundings.
 Biologically active particles can also be used to model OCDR deployment strategies including seaweed cultivation, alkalinity enhancement, and marine biomass regeneration.
-OceanBioME currently includes an extended version of the sugar kelp model presented by @broch:2012 as an example of the utility and implementation of these features.
+``OceanBioME.jl`` currently includes an extended version of the sugar kelp model presented by @broch:2012 as an example of the utility and implementation of these features.

 We have formulated the models such that they are easy to use alongside data assimilation packages such as ``EnsembleKalmanProcesses.jl`` [@ekp] to calibrate their parameters.
 This provides a powerful tool utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.